 Lipscomb University is a private, not-for-profit, liberal arts university that is affiliated with the Churches of Christ.
 It was established in 1891 and is located in Nashville, Tennessee.
 The school is a member of the Council for Christian Colleges and Universities as well as the National Association of Independent Colleges and Universities.
 This school is regionally accredited by the SACS COC.

-Lipscomb confers more than 75 degrees in 140 areas of study at the undergraduate degree; there are also over 30 degrees at the graduate level as well.
+Lipscomb University confers more than 75 degrees in 140 areas of study at the undergraduate degree; there are also over 30 degrees at the graduate level as well.
 In addition, there are over two dozen certifications, licensures, and endorsements available at the graduate level alone.
 Online programs are also available for interested students.
 Here’s a quick glance into some of the degree options:

 The university believes in global learning, specifically when it comes to long-term study abroad programs.
 Lipscomb current offers programs for all students that range from 10 days to an entire academic year, with destinations that include Austria, Italy, England, and Chile.